A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: LLM Based Task-oriented Dialogue Systems

 As shown in Figure \ref{fig:pTOD}, DST and PL constitute the dialogue manager (DM) module, the central controller of a pipeline-cased TOD system.
 As the first module of a DM module, DST involves tracking the current dialogue state by predicting the slot-value pairs at current turn $t$.
 In TOD tasks, a dialogue state $\mathcal{B}_t$ records the entire dialogue history until turn t.
 DST modules record user’s objectives in the form of slot-value pairs, for example, in hotel reservation tasks, the dialogue state at turn $t$ is $\mathcal{B}_t = {(hotel-book stay, 5), (hotel-book day, Friday), (hotel-book name, Hiltion)}$.

 DST methods can be divided into static ontology DST models and dynamic ontology DST models.
 Static ontology DST models predict dialogue state from predefined slot-value pairs and dynamic ontology DST models predict dialogue state from an unfixed set of slot-values.
 Many static ontology DST models \cite{balaraman2019scalable,zhong2018global,lee2019sumbt} have been proposed.

-However, most LLM-based DST methods are based on dynamic ontology DST models, which tracks the dialogue state from unfixed slot-value pairs.
+Most LLM-based DST methods are based on dynamic ontology DST models, which tracks the dialogue state from unfixed slot-value pairs.
 For example, SAVN and MinTL \cite{wang2020slot,lin2020mintl} focus on creating methods or frameworks where LLMs can be effectively applied.
 These methods achieve competitive results and allow users to plug-and-play pre-trained sequence-to-sequence models for solving DST tasks.
-Hu et al \cite{hu2022context}. proposed IC-DST, a zero-shot and few-shot DST framework based on ICL.
+Hu et al. proposed IC-DST \cite{hu2022context}, a zero-shot and few-shot DST framework based on ICL.
 IC-DST retrieves a few most similar turns from the labeled dialogues as prompts, which are subsequently fed into the LLMs to produce dialogue state changes of the current turn.
+Similarly, King and Flanigan proposed RefPyDST \cite{king2023diverse}, which re-frames DST as a Python programming task.
+RefPyDST searches similar in-context examples and insert them into the prompts to guide the LLMs in performing DST tasks more effectively.
+Inspered by these ICL-based methods, Yi et al. \cite{yi2024intent} effectively integrated the output of the NLU module into dialogue history, enabling the identification of more suitable in-context examples and allowing LLMs to better extract users' implicit intents.
+Feng et al. \cite{feng2024fact} utilized LLMs to summarize the conversation, extracting the most critical information, and then tracked the dialogue state from the summary, thereby reducing the impact of noise in the dialogue history.
 Feng et al. proposed LDST \cite{feng2023towards}, a DST framework that leverage LLaMa model.
 LDST initially create an instruction-tuning dataset and fine-tune the LLaMa model on this dataset.
 Subsequently, LDST guided the LLaMa in generating accurate responses by constructing and inputting an output prompt.